Investing in people is a life enriching adventure.

 From my childhood days in the Shenandoah Valley to my current life in Germany, I have always craved adventure.
 Maybe it is my extrovert personality, or being a middle child, but I believe that a truly life enriching adventure involves people.
 It undoubtedly involves choosing to invest in people.

-Several years ago, I was reminded that throughout my life there have been individuals that committed to invest in me.
+Throughout my life there have been individuals that have intentionaly committed to invest in me.
 These investments – words, love, finances, challenge and time – were invaluable in shaping different parts of my life.
 As so many have invested in me, I am consciously choosing to invest in others.

 Though these following elements of my life are not the main topic of this blog, they do shape me and my perspective of investing myself in people.